Klipper3d/klipper/docs/Config_Reference.md

 axis:
 #   The axis this extra carriage is on (either x or y).
 This parameter
 #   must be provided.
-inverted:
-#   Set to True in case you have a inverted hybrid core-xy setup.
 #safe_distance:
 #   The minimum distance (in mm) to enforce between the dual and the primary
 #   carriages.
 If a G-Code command is executed that will bring the carriages